waltbai/MCPredictor/README.md

 - ```--data_dir```: the directory of MCNC dataset
 - ```--work_dir```: the directory of temp data and results

+On my working platform, It takes about 7 hours to generate the single chain train set, and takes about 10 hours to generate the multi chain train set.
+Please make sure the process will not be interrupted.

 ## 5. Training
 ### train mcpredictor:
 ```python experiments/train.py --work_dir <work_dir> --model_config config/mcpredictor-sent.json --device cuda:0 --multi```